 Welcome to the 3rd part of our series on who should be your first key hire to help you scale your franchise business.

 In Part 1, we went through what you, as the franchise founder, need to think about in terms of what you should not be doing inside your company as you expand.
-In Part 2, we covered which tasks that you as founder, should do in your company to help you grow and scale faster.
+In Part 2, we covered which tasks you, as founder, should do in your company to help you grow and scale faster.

 Today, we dive into the details of which specific role to hire for next.
 Why didn’t I start here?
 Because as a founder, you need to know (for your own happiness and your franchise brand’s success) with great accuracy, where you excel and where you lack, and that will guide you in building your team.
 Now that we are clear on this, we can zero in on the specific hire that will help your company the most.